IamJackReed/psm/docs/coaching-tools.md

 # Coaching Tools
 {: .no_toc }

-Coaching is more than the application of specific tools, and rather is fundamentally based on a strong coaching relationship, bringing all of yourself into the relationship.
+Coaching is more than the application of specific tools, rather something that is fundamentally based on a strong coaching relationship, bringing all of yourself into the relationship.
 {: .fs-6 .fw-300 }